jeongukjae/pytorch-bert/README.md

 # pytorch-bert

-A BERT implementation written in PyTorch with pre-trained model from [google-research/bert](https://github.com/google-research/bert)
+A implementation of BERT using PyTorch and pre-trained model of [google-research/bert](https://github.com/google-research/bert).

 ## Usage